A premiere recreational destination

 Over the past 30 years, by way of 40 transactions, OSI has added more than 13,000 acres to the park, more than doubling its size and making it the state’s third-largest park.
 Then in 2020, we fundraised over $3 million toward the Lake Minnewaska Visitor Center.
 Read more about our work on the Visitor Center here.

-All told, our transactions have added more than 12,000 acres to the state park, including key conservation areas such as:
+All told, our transactions have included key conservation areas such as:

 Creating a network